Immunohistochemical evaluation of cellular composition of the immune system of lymph nodes in acute appendicitis

-Material and methods: The study material was obtained from 79 patients who had appendectomy due to acute appendicitis.
+Material and Methods.
+The study material was obtained from 79 patients who had an appendectomy due to acute appendicitis.
 In this group, the tissue was obtained from: 34 women (aged 20 to 91) and 45 men (aged 20 to 72).

-Results: In the course of acute appendicitis, there is an involvement of lymph node B lymphocytes, T lymphocytes and macrophages.
-Independently of the type of inflammation, the cellular make up of nodes is similar.
+Results.
+In the course of acute appendicitis, there is involvement of lymph node B lymphocytes, T lymphocytes and macrophages.
+Independent of the type of inflammation, the cellular make-up of the nodes is similar.
 The number of lymph nodes decreases with age and is gender dependent.

-Conclusions: In the course of acute appendicitis there is an involvement of lymph node B lymphocytes, T lymphocytes and macrophages.
+Conclusions.
+In the course of acute appendicitis, there is involvement of lymph node B lymphocytes, T lymphocytes and macrophages.
 The number of lymph nodes decreases with age and is gender dependent.
-A statistically significant difference in the number of examined cells of the immunological system of lymph nodes changed due to inflammation (p<0.001) was observed.
-B and T lymphocytes in lymph nodes and in the mucous membrane of the appendix differed depending on the sex.
-Presence of B lymphocytes in the mucous membrane was significantly higher in the group of 20-40 years of age.
-T lymphocytes were predominant in the centre of lymph nodes in groups 20-40 and 61-91 years of age, and in the peripheral zone in the group of 41-60 years of age.
+A statistically significant number of the examined cells of the immunological system in the lymph nodes changed due to inflammation (p<0.001).
+B and T lymphocytes in the lymph nodes and in the mucous membrane of the appendix differed depending on the sex, and the presence of B lymphocytes in the mucous membrane was significantly higher in the group of 20-40 years of age.
+T lymphocytes were predominant in the centres of the lymph nodes in groups 20-40 and 61-91 years of age, and in the peripheral zones in the group of 41-60 years of age.

 Lamps LW.
 Infectious causes of appendicitis.
 Infect Dis Clin North Am.
 2010;4:995–1018.